 Fender Stratocaster Guitars

 Just 200 miles from Fender’s U.S. factory in Corona, California, is Fender’s other North American factory in Ensenada, Baja California, Mexico.
-There is a constant flow of traffic between the two factories, carrying parts, cut wood, and personnel.
-Both factories make fine guitars and amps bearing the Fender name, although the highest end products are made in the U.S. factory and the Fender Custom Shop.
-Fender’s Ensenada factory produces top quality Fender instruments and amplifiers albeit at a somewhat lower price.
-They are not made by subcontractors who simply adhere to Fender specifications — this is Fender’s own factory with a staff of Fender personnel trained by Fender.
-The models produced there include:
+There’s a constant flow of traffic between the two factories, carrying parts, wood, and personnel.
+Both factories make guitars and amps bearing the Fender name, although the highest quality products are made in the U.S. Nonetheless, Fender’s factory in Mexico produces excellent Fender instruments and amplifiers, at a somewhat lower price.
+The models produced in Mexico include:

 - Fender Deluxe Stratocaster